Polska / mazowieckie

-The beginning of the Jewish settlement is not exactly known.
-The first Jews lived in Mińsk in the 17th century and were engaged in alcohol production.
-In the 18th century, Jews were no longer in Mińsk, although it is probable that some people of Jewish nationality (barbers or some lessees of the inns) were still in the city and belonged to the kahal in Węgrów .
-The Jewish settlement on a larger scale in Mińsk took place after 1768, after lifting the restrictions concerning the permanent residence of the Jews in Masovia.
+The exact beginnings of Jewish settlement here is not known.
+The first Jews to live in Mińsk came in the 17th century and engaged in alcohol production.
+In the 18th century, Jews were no longer in Mińsk, although it is probable that some Jews (barber-surgeons or some lessees of inns) still remained in the city and belonged to the kehilla in Węgrów .
+Larger scale Jewish settlement in Mińsk took place after 1768, following the lifting of restrictions on permanent Jewish residence in the Mazowiecki Province.

-The first rabbi in Mińsk was Israel Jankiel (last name unknown), followed by Menasze, Mosiek Nejman and Majer Selson.
-At that time, Josek Grynberg deputized for the Mińsk rabbi.
-In 1835, Szymsio Kligman became a rabbi and held this authority for 40 years.
-He contributed to the development of the community by, among many other things, building a wooden synagogue and apartments for the rabbi and a scholar – Josek Arson.
-In 1874, Jechiel Michl Rabinowicz became a rabbi.
+Minsk's first rabbi was Israel Jankiel (last name unknown).
+He was followed by Menashe, Mosiek Nejman and Majer Selson.
+At that time, Josek Grynberg deputised for the Mińsk rabbi.
+In 1835, Szymsio Kligman became the rabbi and held that position for 40 years.
+He contributed to the development of the community by, among many other things, building a wooden synagogue and apartments for the rabbi and for a scholar – Josek Arson.
+In 1874, Jechiel Michel Rabinowicz became the rabbi.

 The origins of the market settlement, called Mieńsko, can be traced back to the 14th century.
 Mińsk Mazowiecki was granted town privileges in 1421.
 Another town, Sendomierz, was founded nearby in 1549 and was situated on the other side of the river.
 Some time after its foundation, Sendomierz merged with Mińsk.
 A rapid development of the town took place in the 15th and 16th centuries.
 Periods which seem to be the worst for the history of the town are the 17th century (the Swedish Deluge – the Swedish invasion and occupation of Poland and Lithuania, from 1655 to 1660) and the 18th century.
 In 1795 Mińsk Mazowiecki found itself in the Austrian partition, and in 1809 became a part of the Duchy of Warsaw.
 Since 1815 Mińsk was within the boundaries of the Russian partition.